Skylake-dev/Notes/Machine Learning/Machine Learning.md

 ![perceptron_gradient_descent](assets/perceptron_gradient_descent.png)
 The value of the learning rate `α` is not relevant since the separating plane does not change with the value of `w` (is a vector orthogonal to the plane), so we can put `α = 1` (the opposite from regression where `α` had to respect certain conditions).

 The alghorithm iterates over all the points until all the points are correctly classified.
-It is guaranteed to converge if the points are linearly separable (but if they aren't it never stops, it is semidecidable --> cannot distinguish between non separable and slowly convergence by running the algorithm).
-If there are more than one solutions the one that is found depends on the order in which we inspect the points.
+It is guaranteed to converge if the points are linearly separable (but if they aren't it never stops, it is semidecidable --> cannot distinguish between non separable and slow convergence by running the algorithm).
+If there is more than one solutions the one that is found depends on the order in which we inspect the points.

 ### Probabilistic discriminative model: logistic regression
 We want to learn the probability for a certain element to belong to a certain class.
 We start with the 2 classes scenario:
 ![sigmoid_logistic_regression](assets/sigmoid_logistic_regression.png)
-the probability of belonging to the second class is given by
+the probability of belonging to the second class is given by:
 `p(C_2|Φ) = 1 - p(C_1|Φ)`
 We use the non-linear [sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function), also known as logistic function, hence the name.
-As we said before, the model is non linear in **`w`** but if we put a threshold on the probabilty to have a linear decision surface.
+As we said before, the model is non linear in **`w`** but we can put a threshold on the probabilty to have a linear decision surface.

 #### Maximum likelihood for logistic regression
 To train the parameters of the logistic regression we use maximum likelihood, by finding the weights that maximize the likelihood of getting the right label: